rmed/fumi/README.md

 A small and (hopefully) simple deployment tool.

 fumi fetches deployment configurations from a `fumi.yml` file.
-To start using fumi in a project, simply create that file (either manually or with fumi).
+To start using fumi in a project, simply create that file (either manually or directly with fumi).

 ## Installation